International-Data-Spaces-Association/metadata-broker-open-core/README.md

 	`./docker/composefiles/broker-localhost/docker-compose.yml`

+**Step 2.1** Please put the SSL certificate (server.key and server.crt) and the DAPS certificate, for example "isst-broker.jks"; under the same folder which will be mounted in container.

-The most crucial part of adapting the configuration is to provide the correct location of the X.509 certificate created above in the broker-reverseproxy service.
+**Step 2.2** Provide the correct location of the X.509 certificate created above in the "broker-reverseproxy" and "broker-core" services.

 **For Linux users:**  if the location of the certificate is *“/home/ids/cert”*, the corresponding configuration in the yml file is: